Global Studies and Social Impact (B.A., B.S.)

 - Build intercultural competency and communication skills through the required experiential learning opportunity such as taking a course that includes a service learning project, studying abroad, or completing an internship.

 - Gain important foreign language capabilities or build skills in research methods and statistics, depending on your future career plans, and how you wish to take action in the world.

-Through core courses drawn from across the university, students learn how to pose questions and explore problems and solutions through a variety of academic and professional lenses.
-Topics students explore include:
+Through core courses drawn from across the University, students learn how to pose questions and explore problems and solutions through a variety of academic and professional lenses on topics impacting our world, such as:

 - Global systems, such as health care, agriculture and food, and economics

 - The movements of peoples and ideas across the globe such as immigration, human trafficking, communications, and Geotourism

 - Cultural, religious, or gender identities and expressions